Azure-Samples/cognitive-services-dotnet-sdk-samples/LUIS/Authoring/README.md

 * **Manage Apps:** This option allows you to work with your LUIS applications.
 In this page, you can:
     * View information about versions, intents and entities from apps in your account
     * Train and publish any app's version
-    * Clone, import and export any app's version
+    * Clone, import and export any app's version (find the clone under the Settings tab of your LUIS app)
     * Delete apps

 ![Manage App Menu](images/manage-app-publish.png)